hexojs/site/source/docs/helpers.md

 ### is_archive

-Check whether the current page is a archive page.
+Check whether the current page is an archive page.

 ``` js
 <%- is_archive() %>